WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 \pagebreakNum

 #### Drain Soul
-*10th-level Study of Affliction feature*
+*10th-level Study of Affliction Warlock feature*

 <div style='margin-top:-4px'></div>

 When you deal psychic or necrotic damage to a creature, you can generate one soul shard.
 You can use this ability three times and regain any expended uses when you finish a long rest.

 #### Unstable Afflictions
-*14th-level Study of Affliction feature*
+*14th-level Study of Affliction Warlock feature*

 <div style='margin-top:-4px'></div>

 When a creature successfully makes a saving throw against one of your warlock spells or abilities, they take an amount of psychic damage equal to half your warlock level.

 #### Potent Afflictions
-*18th-level Study of Affliction feature*
+*18th-level Study of Affliction Warlock feature*

 <div style='margin-top:-4px'></div>